Visit our WAR MEMORIALS page.

-– Blue Star Museums is a collaboration among the National Endowment of the Arts, Blue Star Families, the Department of Defense, and more than 1,500 museums across America.
-First launched in the summer of 2010, Blue Star Museums offers free admission to all active duty military personnel and their families from Memorial Day, May 28, through Labor Day, September 3, 2012.
+Blue Star Museums – Blue Star Museums is a collaboration among the National Endowment of the Arts, Blue Star Families, the Department of Defense, and more than 1,500 museums across America.
+First launched in the summer of 2010, Blue Star Museums offers free admission to all active duty military personnel and their families from Memorial Day through Labor Day.

-Service of Commemoration – Mount Auburn Cemetery, Cambridge 1:30-3:00pm Words and music will help us to remember those who have gone before us during this Memorial Day Service on Bigelow Chapel Lawn.
+Service of Commemoration – Mount Auburn Cemetery, Cambridge, May 23, 5:30-7:00pm Words and music will help us to remember those who have gone before us during this Memorial Day Service on Bigelow Chapel Lawn.
 In the event of inclement weather, the Service will be held in Bigelow Chapel.

 GREATER BOSTON PARADES

 Newburyport Spring Fest – May 25-26 – Celebrate the season in downtown Newburyport!
 Thousands attend to enjoy great live music, art, fine crafts, food from Newburyport’s best restaurants and Kid’s Korner featuring entertainment for children and families and the ever popular Teddy Bear Parade.Location: Downtown Newburyport.
 Time: 10a.m.– 5 p.m.Cost: Free Information: 978-462-6680

 Free Admission for Veterans – Battleship Cove – May 25-27.
 All active duty, retired and reserve military personnel who show proof of service will be honored with free admission to Battleship Cove.

 Memorial Day Ceremony – Battleship Cove – May 27.
 Honor and commemorate the men and women who gave their lives for freedom.
 Experience a traditional military observance at 12:00 PM with the raising of the American flag from half-staff and a 21-gun salute.
 The ceremony is open to the public.